 Program DescriptionVocational Rehabilitation & Employment (VR&E) is an employment-oriented program that helps transitioning Servicemembers and Veterans with service-connected disabilities and employment handicaps to prepare for, find, and keep suitable employment.
 Services may include employment assistance, short and long-term training, purchase of required supplies and equipment, and on-the-job training.

-For Veterans with compensable service-connected disabilities so severe that they may not be ready for work, the program offers services to improve their ability to live as independently as possible in their homes and community.
+For Servicemembers and Veterans with compensable service-connected disabilities so severe that they may not be ready for work, the program offers services to improve their ability to live as independently as possible in their homes and community.
 The support these Veterans are provided may eventually enable them to return to work.

 VR&E utilizes the five tracks to employment model in the provision of services.
 These tracks are:

 - Rapid Access to Employment

 - Employment through Long Term Services